A Partnership with Dallas County Promise

-Selection is through a holistic review based on academic and extra-curricular achievement, financial need, and leadership potential as demonstrated throughout high school and in the application and interview process.
+Selection is through a holistic review based on academic and extra-curricular achievement, financial need, and leadership potential as demonstrated throughout high school and in the application process.

-- Students must be 2018 - 2019 graduates from a participating Dallas County Promise high school located in Dallas County (Texas)
+- Students must be graduating from a participating Dallas County Promise high school located in Dallas County (Texas)

 - Texas residency

 - Verified Pell Grant eligibility as defined by the FAFSA or the equivalent demonstrated need as defined by the TASFA